acgeospatial/awesome-earthobservation-code/README.md

 - [PySAR](https://github.com/bminchew/PySAR) - PyAR is a perpetually incomplete, general-purpose toolbox for common post-processing tasks involving synthetic aperture radar (SAR).`Python` `C++`
 - [sarbian](https://github.com/EO-College/sarbian) - a plug’n play Operation System (based on Debian Linux) with all the freely and openly available SAR processing software
 - [OpeSARToolkit](https://github.com/ESA-PhiLab/OpenSarToolkit) - High-level functionality for the inventory, download and pre-processing of Sentinel-1 data in the `python` language.
+- [infrastructure](https://github.com/ESA-PhiLab/infrastructure) - Mapping and monitoring of infrastructure in desert regions with Sentinel-1
+- [OST_Notebook](https://github.com/ESA-PhiLab/OST_Notebooks) - The notebooks within this repository provide getting started tutorials for the use of the Open SAR Toolkit, found here in the ESA-philab github channel.

 ## LiDAR